RsyncProject/rsync/support/rrsync.1.md

 transfer in one of two easy ways: forcing the running of the rrsync script or forcing the running of an rsync daemon-over-ssh command.

-To use the rrsync script, add a prefix like one of the following (followed by a space) in front of each ssh-key line in the user's `~/.ssh/authorized_keys` file that should be restricted:
+To use the rrsync script, edit the user's `~/.ssh/authorized_keys` file and add a prefix like one of the following (followed by a space) in front of each ssh-key line that should be restricted:

 > ```
 > command="rrsync DIR"